On Null-homology and stationary sequences: Introduction and motivation

 \section{Introduction and motivation}

-Homology is a notion that arises in various branches of mathematics.
+The notion homology arises in various branches of mathematics.
 It was originally developed in algebraic topology in order to associate a sequence of algebraic objects.
-A typical fundamental question is the following: When does a $n$-cycle of a (simplical) complex form the boundary of a $(n+1)$-chain, or equivalently, when is its fundamental class a boundary for the singular homology?
+A typical fundamental question is the following: When does an $n$-cycle of a (simplical) complex form the boundary of an $(n+1)$-chain, or equivalently, when is its fundamental class a boundary for the singular homology?
 If such a requirement is fulfilled, the cycle is said to be \emph{homologous to $0$} or \emph{null-homologous}.
-In the present article, we provide a suitable criterion for null-homology in a different context, namely measure-preserving transformations arising from natural group actions on any complete and separable metric space.
-To formulate the question precisely, we recall some basic definitions.

-Let $\bX= (X_{n})_{n\in \Z}$ be a sequence of random variables defined on a probability space with underlying probability measure $\Prob$ and such that the $X_{n}$'s take values in a complete separable metric space $\mathscr S$.
-Note that $\bX$ forms a stationary stochastic process if, for all $n\in\N$ and $m\in \Z$,

-In other words, the joint law of $(X_{1},\dots, X_{n})$ for any $n$ coincides with the law of any of its ``shifts" under the action of the additive group $\Z$ on the space of doubly-infinite sequences $\mathscr S^{\Z}$.
-There is a natural notion of \emph{homology}, first coined by Lalley \cite[p.~197]{L86} in this setup, that arises from the group action.
-Indeed, given any stationary sequence $\bX$ and measurable functions $F, G\colon \mathscr S^\Z\to \R^{d}$, we say that $F$ is \emph{homologous} to $G$ (with respect to $\bX$ and $\Prob$) and write $F\sim G$ if there exists a function $\xi: \mathscr S^\Z\to \R^{d}$ such that
+In ergodic theory, the notion appears in the context of measure-preserving transformations arising from natural group actions on a complete and separable metric space.
+A prominent result in this context, due to K. Schmidt \cite[Theorem 11.8]{Schmidt:77} and sometimes called the \emph{coboundary theorem}, states that a random walk or \emph{cocycle} generated by a measure-preserving transformation of $\G=\R^{d}$ or a closed subgroup of it is tight iff it is null-homologous (and then called a \emph{coboundary}).
+The result was extended to locally compact second countable Abelian groups $\G$ with no compact subgroup in \cite{MooreSchm:80}, and generalized to Polish topological groups $\G$ in \cite{AarWeiss:00}.
+In probabilistic language, the coboundary theorem provides a characterization of tightness for a random walk with stationary increments.
+It will be stated below both in the ergodic theoretic and the probabilistic framework.
+A similar framework was also used by Bradley who, by adapting Schmidt's arguments, proved the result for random walks with nonstationary $\G$-valued increments; first for $\G=\R$ in \cite{Bradley:95}, then for $\G$ a separable Banach space in \cite{Bradley:97} and for products of upper triangular random matrices in \cite{Bradley:96}.